We're Miriam and Alec, and our vision is to change the way the world sees and treats CHRONIC pain & LINGERING INJURIES:

 We’ve seen incredible transformations in ourselves, and the numerous clients we’ve worked with.
 Breakthroughs you need to see to believe.

-We know deeply that it is possible to not just manage pain, but to make a full recovery.
+We have an ironclad belief that it is possible to not just manage pain, but to make a full recovery.

-Hundreds of millions of people are suffering from treatable chronic pain without knowing it.
+Hundreds of millions of people are suffering from treatable pain and lingering injuries without knowing it.

-But our desire to empower athletes with chronic pain isn't just about the pain - it goes much deeper.
+But our desire to empower athletes return to their favorite sports isn't just about the restriction and pain - it goes much deeper.

-That's why we believe it's possible for hundreds of millions of people to be pain free without drugs, surgery, or physical treatment.
+That's why we believe it's possible for hundreds of millions of people to heal without drugs, surgery, or invasive physical treatments.

-I’m so passionate about helping athletes with chronic pain because chronic pain nearly ended my life.
+I’m so passionate about helping athletes with lingering injuries and persistent pain because these nearly ended my life.

 At age 18, all I could think about was cycling.
 It consumed my life - training, racing, cleaning my bike, you name it.
 When I wasn’t riding my bike, I was thinking about riding my bike.
 And as a semi-pro, I had been presented with an incredible opportunity to race against professionals.
 One of my first races in my new field was going to be one Lance Armstrong had won two years prior.